 A better way to think about dental: the prevention ignition switch

-What best-in-class employers do differently
+What top employers do differently

 Employers that modernize dental don't start by asking, “Which carrier has the biggest network?”
 They start by asking, “Where does the experience break—and how do we remove the friction?”